Hon. Charles Harward Butler1

 F, #48664, b. circa 1770, d.
 30 December 1847

 Henrietta Margaret Staples was born circa 1770.2 She was the daughter of Rt.
 Hon.
-John Staples and Ann Conolly.1 She married Sir Richard Le Poer Trench, 2nd Earl of Clancarty, son of William Power Keating Trench, 1st Earl of Clancarty and Anne Gardiner, on 6 February 1796.1 She died on 30 December 1847 at Garbally, County Galway, Ireland, from influenza.2
+John Staples and Harriet Conolly.1 She married Richard Le Poer Trench, 2nd Earl of Clancarty, son of William Power Keating Trench, 1st Earl of Clancarty and Anne Gardiner, on 6 February 1796.1 She died on 30 December 1847 at Garbally, County Galway, IrelandG, from influenza.2

-From 6 February 1796, her married name became Le Poer Trench.1 As a result of her marriage, Henrietta Margaret Staples was styled as Countess of Clancarty on 27 April 1805.
+From 6 February 1796, her married name became Le Poer Trench.1 After her marriage, Henrietta Margaret Staples was styled as Countess of Clancarty on 27 April 1805.

 Citations